yarnpkg/berry/packages/docusaurus/docs/getting-started/extra/editor-sdks.md

 ### VSCode

+1. `yarn add -D typescript` if you haven't already.
+For workspaces, install in the root directory.

-1. Install the [ZipFS](https://marketplace.visualstudio.com/items?itemName=arcanis.vscode-zipfs) extension, which is maintained by the Yarn team.
+2. Install the [ZipFS](https://marketplace.visualstudio.com/items?itemName=arcanis.vscode-zipfs) extension, which is maintained by the Yarn team.

-2. Run the following command, which will generate a `.vscode/settings.json` file:
+3. Run the following command, which will generate a `.vscode/settings.json` file:

 ```bash
 yarn dlx @yarnpkg/sdks vscode
 ```

-3. For safety reason VSCode requires you to explicitly activate the custom TS settings:
+4. For safety reason VSCode requires you to explicitly activate the custom TS settings:

     1. Press <kbd>ctrl+shift+p</kbd> in a TypeScript file
     2. Choose "Select TypeScript Version"